Reworking the Electoral College might not change the results

 But, of course, she didn’t.
 Even a more representative electoral vote from California wouldn’t have saved her.

 And that brings us back to the most basic element of the Electoral College.
-Love it or hate it.
-In the world of the 51 separate elections, the outcome in a few battleground states is always going to determine the winner.
+Love it or hate it, in a world of 51 separate elections, the outcome in a few battleground states is always going to determine the winner.